 Under the Privacy Act 1988(Cth), you may request access to any of your personal information APIL holds.
 You should notify us immediately if any of the information we hold about you changes, so that we can ensure that your information is always complete, accurate and up to date.

 APIL takes complaints seriously and has procedures in place to properly consider and deal with any complaints received from Investors.
-If you have a complaint or query in relation to the administration or management of a syndicate please contact APIL’s compliance manager at email@example.com or write to APIL, PO Box 472, Subiaco, WA 6904.
-The compliance manager will ensure your complaint is acknowledged in writing upon receipt, investigate it and decide in a timely manner what action needs to be taken.
+Investors, including Indirect Investors have access to the dispute resolution process.
+If you have a complaint or query in relation to the administration or management of a syndicate or trust please contact APIL’s Compliance Manager on +61 8 9380 3222 or email firstname.lastname@example.org or write to APIL, PO Box 472, Subiaco, WA 6904.

-If you are dissatisfied with our response you may raise the matter with the ASIC approved Independent Financial Ombudsman Service of which APIL is a member.
-Its contact details are:
+If you are dissatisfied with our response you may raise the matter with the following ASIC approved entities of which APIL is a member:

 Financial Ombudsman Service Limited